The CMB Cold Spot under the lens II: Lensing signatures in polarization and cosmic texture footprints: Introduction

 Here we focus on the possibility that the CS is caused by a collapsing cosmic texture.
-In the early universe, at extraordinarily high energy ($\sim$ $10^{15}$- $10^{16}$ GeV), it is hypothesized that all fundamental forces, excluding gravity, were unified under a single framework referred to as the Grand Unified Theory (GUT).
+In the early universe, at extraordinarily high energies ($\sim10^{15}$--$10^{16}$ GeV), it is hypothesized that all fundamental forces, excluding gravity, were unified under a single framework referred to as the Grand Unified Theory (GUT).
 This theory is described by a larger symmetry group, such as SU(5), SU(10), among others~\cite{georgi1974unity, vilenkin1994cosmic}.
-As the universe expands and cools, it undergoes phase transition leading to the separation of these forces in a process known as spontaneous symmetry breaking~\cite{kibble1976topology, vilenkin1994cosmic}.
-These transitions can lead to the formation of topological defects, including cosmic textures, unstable structures that easily collapse, inducing a perturbation in the metric of spacetime that serves as a seed for large-scale structure formation~\cite{turok1989global}.
-These perturbations affect the path of photons, resulting in anisotropies, that can register a characteristic hot and cold spots on the CMB.
+As the universe expands and cools, it undergoes a phase transition leading to the separation of these forces in a process known as spontaneous symmetry breaking~\cite{kibble1976topology, vilenkin1994cosmic}.
+These transitions can lead to the formation of topological defects, including cosmic textures: unstable structures that can collapse and induce perturbations in the metric of spacetime, potentially seeding large-scale structure~\cite{Turok:1990gw}.
+These perturbations affect the path of photons, resulting in anisotropies that can appear as characteristic hot or cold spots in the CMB.

 In addition to the temperature shift, the lensing of the CMB photons caused by the gravitational field generated by the collapsing texture has also been studied~\cite{Das:2008es,Farhang:2020gsa}.
-Such lensing has been shown to introduce correlations in the non-diagonal two-point and three-point functions~\cite{Masina:2009wt, Masina:2010dc}.
+Such lensing has been shown to introduce correlations in the off-diagonal two-point and three-point functions~\cite{Masina:2009wt, Masina:2010dc}.
 However, the expected lensing angle for a texture capable of generating the CS is $\sim50$ times less than that produced by a void.
-Another approach to check for the presence of a cosmic texture is to compare the anisotropy profile in both temperature and polarization maps \cite{2011MNRAS.410...33V}.
-Given the tenuous footprint of such an effect, any S/N increment and alternative independent methods should be considered.
+Another approach to check for the presence of a cosmic texture is to compare the anisotropy profile in both temperature and polarization maps \cite{Vielva:2010vn}.
+Given the tenuous footprint of such an effect, any gain in S/N and any independent diagnostic should be considered.

-In anticipation of the improvements from the incoming new CMB experiments, offering maps with significantly higher angular resolution and precision than the \textit{Planck} Satellite, we introduce our new estimator for polarization, a tool capable of measuring this subtle profile in the foreseen future.
-We aim to provide the expected lensing S/N that the SO facility can achieve with our method for the measurement of a cosmic texture.
-Because the formalism makes no assumption about the underlying lens morphology, except by circular symmetry, the same pipeline can be deployed to discover, or constrain, any localized lensing imprint in the CMB maps.